-We maintain several guiding practices and review our compensation programs on an ongoing basis to ensure
+We maintain several guiding practices and review our compensation programs on an ongoing basis to ensure that market and regulatory best practices are considered and addressed. $% \label{eq:constraint}$

-What We Do What We Don't Do Align pay and performance No immediate vesting of stock options or restricted \boxtimes stock awards Significant portion of executive officers' pay is at-risk \boxtimes No excessive perguisites Apply stock ownership policies for executive officers and No tax gross-ups for personal aircraft use or financial directors \boxtimes planning Significant stock ownership by our executives \boxtimes No hedging transactions by officers, directors or Incentive compensation recoupment policy employees Include "double-trigger" change-in-control provisions in \boxtimes No pledging of shares as collateral by officers, directors equity awards or employees Independent Compensation Committee No speculating in short-term movements in price of X Independent compensation consultant shares by officers, directors or employees No discounted stock options or repricing of underwater Mitigate undue risk in compensation programs X options Provide reasonable post-employment and change in No excessive risk-taking control provisions \mathbf{X} No above-market earnings on deferred compensation \boxtimes
+What We Do What We Don't Do Align pay and performance $\boxtimes$ No immediate vesting of stock options or restricted stock Significant portion of executive officers' pay is at-risk awards Apply stock ownership policies for executive officers and $\boxtimes$ No excessive perquisites directors $\boxtimes$ No tax gross-ups for personal aircraft use or financial Significant stock ownership by our executives planning Incentive compensation recoupment policy $\boxtimes$ No hedging transactions by officers, directors or employees Include "double-trigger" change-in-control provisions in equity awards No pledging of shares as collateral by officers, directors or employees Independent Compensation Committee No speculating in short-term movements in price of shares by officers, directors or employees Independent compensation consultant $\boxtimes$ No discounted stock options or repricing of underwater Mitigate undue risk in compensation programs options Provide reasonable post-employment and change in control $\boxtimes$ No excessive risk-taking provisions No above-market earnings on deferred compensation

-See the "Potential Payments upon Termination or Change-in-Control" of this Proxy Statement for exceptions in the event of certain terminations of employment.
+\ See the "Potential Payments upon Termination or Change-in-Control" of this Proxy Statement for exceptions in the event of certain terminations of employment.